What is Natto?

 How often can I eat Natto in a day?

-One of the best Nattokinase supplement in the Market
+One of the best Nattokinase supplements in the Market

 One of the review feedbacks of one user says: